The Purpose of Tongues

 Contrary to popular belief, there is no actual evidence that the gift of tongues (or languages) was given to aid the spread of the Gospel message.
 This may have been a useful effect of tongues, but effect is not purpose.
 Indeed we read of only three historical occasions on which the gift was used.
 (Acts 2: 4–13; 10: 44–46; 19: 6)––somewhat surprising in view of the detailed accounts of the many places evangelised given to us by Luke.
 (The idea that there are many unrecorded instances is pure speculation, as is the theory that what Simon the magician saw (Acts 8: 18) involved tongues.)
 Furthermore, in Acts 10 Peter preached and in Acts 19 Paul conversed but neither spoke in tongues.
 It was their converted listeners that spoke in tongues.
 Furthermore in Acts 10 all those spoken to in tongues were already converted (10: 23, 45; 11: 12), and had also just listened without difficulty to Peter preaching in his native tongue.
 Tongues can hardly be said to be an evangelistic tool there!

 The first mention of tongues in the NT is a prophetic one––Mark 16: 17–20––and indicates their special character.
 Tongues were not only an expression of divine power, but were for a sign: “And these signs shall follow those that have believed: in my name they shall cast out demons; they shall speak with new tongues …” (v17).
-They have a message to convey.
+They had a message to convey.
 In this context they were a witness to the authenticity of the preaching.
 This is corroborated by verse 20: “confirming the word by the signs following upon [it]”.
 Why did the word need to be confirmed?
 Because it was new, that is, the signs were to be a witness to the fact that this new ‘religion’ that had arisen was of God.
 Of course this would be particularly applicable to the Jew who would need to have any departure from the divinely accredited faith he was practising confirmed.

 This idea of tongues being for a sign is expanded by the Apostle Paul: “It is written in the law, By people of other tongues, and by strange lips, will I speak to this people; and neither thus will they hear me, saith the Lord.
 So that tongues are for a sign, not to those who believe, but to unbelievers” (1 Cor.
 14: 21, 22).
 The OT Scripture to which Paul refers is Is.
 28: 11, 12: “For with stammering lips and a strange tongue will he speak to this people”.
 The persons there addressed are the unbelieving Israelites of Isaiah’s day (“this people”), and the message conveyed is one of impending judgement.
 Thus the passage continues: “that they might go, and fall backward, and be broken, and snared, and taken” (v13).
 The strange tongue referred to is that of the soon–coming army of Babylon*.
 Much the same message is conveyed by Jer.
 5: 15 and Deut.
 28: 49.
 Indeed if we go back to the origin of tongues, we find that they were first introduced in the judgement of God (see Gen. 11: 1–9).
 Tongues then, appear to be peculiarly connected with judgement.